vbookshelf/Online-Static-Noise-Generator/README.md

 # Online Static Noise Generator
 A web based static noise machine to create different colors of static noise on the fly.
-Useful for sleep, relaxation, focus and ADHD support.
+Static noise is used for sleep, relaxation, focus and ADHD support.

 Noise for Sleep<br>
 https://noiseforsleep.com/